Home How-to How to find the full path of a file on Mac

 Drag the file to the path box to check its path

-Note: You need to have multiple Finder windows open to use this feature.
-You have to drag and drop from one window to another.
+Note To use this feature, you need to have multiple Finder windows open.
+You must drag and drop from one window to another.

-With only a few clicks, Spotlight allows us to search for and open anything on our Mac, but by following the instructions below, we can also use it to view the file paths.
+With only a few clicks, Spotlight allows us to search for and open anything on our Mac.
+By following the instructions below, we can also use it to view the file paths.

 2. Search for a file name